roman-milk/roman-milk.github.io/office-girls.md

+===

- ****** Office Girls Ch.
-02 ****** byStoryTeller07© June tried to fight it until his tongue began to wriggle between her lips when her body gave in the struggle.
+June tried to fight it until his tongue began to wriggle between her lips when her body gave in the struggle.
 Feeling her pussy opening up to him like a flower in bloom she flopped back on the floor a little more aware of how he had achieved her friends submission.
 The little groans of satisfaction as he hit the right spot were thankfully muffled and distorted.

  Pulling Margaret into position he directed her to suckle on her friends pussy.
 With the leash he guided Carol between Margaret's legs.
 Close to her friends bare pussy Carol watched with wide-open eyes the young man sucking on the lips only inches from her face.